 Other Benefits of Cold Plunges

-When it comes to timing your cold plunges for workout recovery purposes, we just learned that hypertrophy workouts may not benefit from post-workout ice baths.
-However, there are still benefits to dipping into cold water that don’t specifically have to do with workout recovery.
+When it comes to timing your cold plunges before or after workouts for recovery purposes, we just mentioned above that hypertrophy workouts may not benefit from post-workout ice baths.
+However, there are still benefits to dipping into cold water that don’t specifically relate to workout recovery.

-- In a 2010 study from the Proceedings of the National Academy of Sciences of the United States of America7 found that the combination of cold water exposure, hyperventilation-style breathwork (like the Wim Hof Method), and meditation may activate your sympathetic nervous system which releases norepinephrine (aka adrenaline) and may potentially help your immune system to better fight infection.
+- A 2010 study from the Proceedings of the National Academy of Sciences of the United States of America7 found that the combination of cold water exposure, hyperventilation-style breathwork (like the Wim Hof Method), and meditation may activate your sympathetic nervous system, which releases norepinephrine (aka adrenaline) and may potentially help your immune system to better fight infection.

 - There may be potential mental health benefits from regular cold water exposure.
 A 2023 BMJ Military Study8 found that cold water immersion positively impacted mental status and reduced anxiety in soldiers.